bugsnag/chromatic-sass/README.md

 - Define colors in a wide range of formats
 - Analyze and manipulate colors

-Because of it's ability to support the LAB color space, Chromatic's color manipulation abilities can act as drop-in improvements for popular native Sass color manipulation functions e.g. `darken`, `saturate`, and `mix`.
+Because of it's ability to support the LAB color space, Chromatic's color manipulation abilities can act as drop-in improvements for Sass's native color manipulation functions such as `darken`, `saturate`, and `mix`.

 ### Install